Coal mining: Dangers to miners

 Miners can be regularly monitored for reduced lung function due to coal dust exposure using spirometry.

 Coal mining has been a very dangerous activity and the list of historical coal mining disasters is long.
-In the U.S., 104,895 coal miners were killed in mine accidents since 1900, 90 percent of the fatalities occurring in the first half of the 20th century.
+In the U.S., 104,895 coal miners have been killed in mine accidents since 1900, 90 percent of the fatalities occurring in the first half of the 20th century.
 3,242 died in 1907, the worst year ever; in 2020 there were five.

 Open cut hazards are principally mine wall failures and vehicle collisions; underground mining hazards include suffocation, gas poisoning, roof collapse, rock burst, outbursts, and gas explosions.

 Firedamp explosions can trigger the far more dangerous coal dust explosions, which can engulf an entire mine.
 Most of these risks are greatly reduced in modern mines, and multiple fatality incidents are now rare in most parts of the developed world.
 Modern coal mining in the US has an average 23 deaths per year due to mine accidents (2001–2020).

 However, in lesser developed countries and some developing countries, many miners continue to die annually, either through direct accidents in coal mines or through adverse health consequences from working under poor conditions.
 China, in particular, has the highest number of coal mining related deaths in the world, with official statistics claiming that 6,027 deaths occurred in 2004.
 To compare, 28 deaths were reported in the U.S. in the same year.
 Coal production in China is twice that in the US, while the number of coal miners is around 50 times that of the US, making deaths in coal mines in China 4 times as common per worker (108 times as common per unit output) as in the US.

 Mine disasters have still occurred in recent years in the U.S., Examples include the Sago Mine disaster of 2006, and the 2007 mine accident in Utah's Crandall Canyon Mine, where nine miners were killed and six entombed.
 In the decade 2005–2014, US coal mining fatalities averaged 28 per year.
 The most fatalities during the 2005–2014 decade were 48 in 2010, the year of the Upper Big Branch Mine disaster in West Virginia, which killed 29 miners.

+Increased surface coal mining activity has been linked to higher mortality rates from cardiovascular disease among mining workers along with nearby populations.
+Exposure to coal mining environments has been shown to affect immune function, renal health and even blood cells in mining site workers.
 Chronic lung diseases, such as pneumoconiosis (black lung) were once common in miners, leading to reduced life expectancy.
 In some mining countries black lung is still common, with 4,000 new cases of black lung every year in the US (4 percent of workers annually) and 10,000 new cases every year in China (0.2 percent of workers).
 The use of water sprays in mining equipment reduces the risk to miners' lungs.